Pjazza San Ġorġ in Victoria has raised the hackles of the archpriest, residents and NGOs over the past weeks.

 Sliema, Marsaxlokk and Gżira seafronts as well as Marsalforn and Xlendi and Mellieħa square have all been causing local residents much alarm and danger.
 Yes, danger since the encroachment of tables and chairs, awnings, metal structures and concrete bollards have taken over the pavements and street parking areas, with and sometimes without planning permissions, making pedestrians, prams and pushchairs, walking aides for the elderly and wheelchairs unable to access their lawful use of pavements.

-It also encroaches entrances and exits of apartments, flooding these with the stench of cheap food, smoke from kitchen, noise from sound systems, rowdy half-naked tourists guzzling alcohol and light pollution that make it difficult for many to sleep peacefully.
+It also encroaches on the entrances and exits of apartments, flooding these with the stench of cheap food, smoke from kitchens, noise from sound systems, rowdy half-naked tourists guzzling alcohol and light pollution, making it difficult for many to sleep peacefully.

-I am sure that this situation is clearly out of control for a very long time and must have played a role in the loss of 30,000 votes for the Labour Party.
+I am sure that this situation has clearly been out of control for a very long time and must have played a role in the loss of 30,000 votes for the Labour Party.

 It is time for the government to respond to the needs of the Maltese before it becomes too late to reverse the trend of complaints that have a life of their own.
 If the wave is not responded to, the next election could be a disaster for the present government, leading to a change of government.